Premier League Primary Stars

 The workshops look at key themes; Healthy Lifestyles, Respect, Road Safety, Internet Safety and Rail Safety and can be tailored to be suitable for both Primary and Secondary Schools.
 Lasting an hour in duration the educational workshops looks to encourage the children and young people to think about the topic in more depth through an interactive lesson.

-The Connect with Care - Internet Safety workshop is a popular workshop delivered to local schools, with the support of IT Support Business.
+The Connect with Care - Internet Safety workshop is a popular workshop delivered to local schools.
 The lesson educates young people on how to remain safe whilst using the internet.

 The indoor classroom-based lesson addresses the children and young people’s most common uses of the internet and develops this on how we can use these different applications and websites.
 This aspect of the lesson touches on privacy, and what should and should not be included in profiles on social media and gaming websites.